 Katherine E. Fleming was named Provost of NYU in April of 2016.
 She joined the NYU faculty in 1998.
 As NYU’s Deputy Provost (since 2013) and Vice Chancellor (Europe) (since 2007), she worked closely with the deans, directors, and schools on academic planning and also provided oversight of the Provost’s Global Research Initiatives program, which she created in 2011.

-A historian, she is also the director of the Remarque Institute and is the Alexander S. Onassis Professor of Hellenic Culture and Civilization in the Faculty of Arts and Science.
+A historian, she is the Alexander S. Onassis Professor of Hellenic Culture and Civilization in the Faculty of Arts and Science, and served for many years as the Associate Director and then Director of the Remarque Institute.

-Beyond NYU, Dr. Fleming is an associate member of the History Department of the École Normale Supérieure, Paris, and is the president of the Board of the University of Piraeus, Greece.
-A specialist on modern Greece, the Balkans, and the Mediterranean, she is most recently author of Greece: A Jewish History (Princeton, 2008), which won several prizes, among them the National Jewish Book Award and the Runciman Award.
+Beyond NYU, Dr. Fleming has been an associate member of the History Department of the École Normale Supérieure, Paris, and served as the president of the Board of the University of Piraeus, Greece.
+A specialist on modern Greece, the Balkans, and the Mediterranean, she is most recently author of Greece: A Jewish History, which won several prizes, among them the National Jewish Book Award and the Runciman Award.
 She holds a doctorate in history from the University of California, Berkeley and an M.A.
 (Chicago) and B.A.
 (Barnard/Columbia) in comparative religion.